Chapter 6

 Paula Sánchez García and Bianca Voicu

-The tipping of the Amazon rainforest into a savannah is considered to be a “green swan event”, a potentially extremely financially disruptive event, with wide-ranging social, economic and ecological implications (Bolton et. al., 2020).
-Indeed, impacts on carbon emissions and, hence, global climate stability, or on regional agriculture (Lenton et. al., 2019), are often referred to as the main material risks for financial institutions as a result of crossing a tipping point in the Amazon rainforest (Santander, 2021; Stand.Earth, 2022; Svartzman et. al., 2021).
-However, our understanding of how rainforest dieback could lead to large changes in the hydrological cycle within South America, and cascade in ways that amplify financial risks, is limited (Lamb et. al., 2022).
+The tipping of the Amazon rainforest into a savannah is considered to be a “green swan event”, a potentially extremely financially disruptive event, with wide-ranging social, economic and ecological implications (Bolton et al., 2020).
+Indeed, impacts on carbon emissions and, hence, global climate stability, or on regional agriculture (Lenton et al., 2019), are often referred to as the main material risks for financial institutions as a result of crossing a tipping point in the Amazon rainforest (Santander, 2021; Stand.Earth, 2022; Svartzman et al., 2021).
+However, our understanding of how rainforest dieback could lead to large changes in the hydrological cycle within South America, and cascade in ways that amplify financial risks, is limited (Lamb et al., 2022).
 This chapter brings together insights from climate and hydrological models, with financial data to elaborate the anatomy of such risks.

 Aerial rivers and changes to precipitation patterns in South America

 Large-scale rainforest dieback will significantly impact the capacity of the Amazon rainforest to act as a unique hydrological recycling hub.
 As a result, such a dieback increases the risk of a collapse of the network of water vapor transport which underpins the “aerial rivers” that reach within and beyond the region (Zanin and Satyamurty, 2020).
-Land use change is expected to significantly impact precipitation patterns in the Peruvian Amazon and western Bolivia, a region which receives 70% of its precipitation originating from the Amazon rainforest (Weng et. al., 2018).
-Furthermore, shifts in the process of water recycling and transport of water vapor through changing patterns of evapotranspiration is predicted to also impact the Atlantic Forest (Ferrante et. al., 2023), and the La Plata Basin (Zanin and Satyamurty, 2020).
-The extent to which different regions in South America might be impacted by a fall in precipitation as a result of land use change in the Amazon rainforest is illustrated below.
+Land use change is expected to significantly impact precipitation patterns in the Peruvian Amazon and western Bolivia, a region which receives 70% of its precipitation originating from the Amazon rainforest (Weng et al., 2018).
+Furthermore, shifts in the process of water recycling and transport of water vapor through changing patterns of evapotranspiration is predicted to also impact the Atlantic Forest (Ferrante et al., 2023), and the La Plata Basin (Zanin and Satyamurty, 2020).
+The extent to which different regions in South America might be impacted by a fall in precipitation as a result of land use change in the Amazon rainforest is illustrated in Figure 1.

 Figure 1.
 Impact of deforestation in the Amazon rainforest on precipitation in South America.
 The shaded green area showcases the physical boundaries of the Amazon rainforest.
 The area in orange shows regional dependence on precipitation originating within the Amazon rainforest, with darker shades indicating higher dependency.